 The antitumor and immunomodulatory effects of agaricus are due to immunopotentiation or direct inhibition of angiogenesis (3) (4) (6) (21) (22).
 An agaricus extract enhanced doxorubicin-induced apoptosis against drug-resistant human hepatocellular carcinoma (24).

-Oral administration of the extract improved the natural killer cell activity and quality of life in gynecological cancer patients undergoing chemotherapy (7), but no such effects were seen in a study of elderly females (25).
-Large scale studies are needed.
+Oral administration of the extract improved the natural killer cell activity and quality of life in gynecological cancer patients undergoing chemotherapy (7); preliminary data show that daily intake of agaricus powder improves quality of life among cancer patients in remission (26); supplementation with an agaricus extract resulted in immunomodulatory effects, but had no benefit on survival in patients with multiple myeloma (29).
+However, no such effects were seen in a study of elderly females (25).
+Larger studies are needed to resolve this.

-While a small pilot study reported that Agaricus extract may improve liver function in patients with hepatitis B (13), liver damage and deaths (14) along with cheilitis (15) have been reported following consumption of Agaricus.
-Due to its immunopotentiating effects, Agaricus can potentially interfere with immunomodulating drugs although such interactions have not been reported.
+While a small pilot study reported that agaricus extract may improve liver function in patients with hepatitis B (13), liver damage and deaths (14) along with cheilitis (15) have been reported following consumption of agaricus.

 Brefeldin A, a compound isolated from agaricus, was shown to have estrogenic activity, but did not stimulate growth of breast cancer cells (27).